Crossing an international border does not negate a person’s human rights. Refugee rights are human rights.

 - understanding educational options and openings,

-The Spring 2015 issue of our publication Quaker Concern (PDF) has a lead article by Eusebio Garcia about the journey that brought him to work for the Quaker Committee for Refugees.
-It provides some excellent background information about the refugee support services CFSC has helped finance for many years.
+The Spring 2015 issue of our newsletter Quaker Concern (PDF) has a lead article by Eusebio about the journey that brought him to work for the Quaker Committee for Refugees.
+It provides some excellent background about the refugee support services CFSC helps finance.

 Refugee Resettlement in Ontario

-The Quaker Committee for Refugees also helps detainees at the Immigration and Refugee Detention Centre at Rexdale and Martin Grove in Toronto with meeting legal requirements, obtaining necessary additional documents, and accessing other services that may be of assistance to them.
-This work is done with the oversight of the Detention Committee of the Toronto Refugee Affairs Council.
-Friends have been visiting the detention centre weekly for more than twenty years, inspired by the example of Nancy Pocock, the founder of Toronto Monthly Meeting’s Quaker Committee for Refugees.
+The Quaker Committee for Refugees also helps detainees at the Immigration and Refugee Detention Centre at Rexdale and Martin Grove in Toronto to meet legal requirements, obtain necessary additional documents, and access other services that may be of assistance.
+Friends have been visiting the Detention Centre weekly for more than since the early 1990s, inspired by the example of Nancy Pocock, the founder of Toronto Monthly Meeting’s Quaker Committee for Refugees.